jacobobryant/biff/docs/02-reference/02-routing.md

 ```

 If you need to provide a public API, you can use `:api-routes` to disable
-CSRF protection (this is a Biff feature, not a Reitit one):
+CSRF protection (this is a feature of Biff, not Reitit):

 ```clojure
 (defn echo [{:keys [params]}]